Drug Evaluation Committee 2021-07 Outside Members - Scope of "Persons having no vested interest in the Investigator Site" (Part 8)

 JPMA's Opinion

-The GCP Guidance does not strictly define the scope of "etc." for employees, etc. of the implementing medical institution.
-However, we believe that this can be used as a basis for judgment, as it states, "For example, staff members of other faculties who have no business relationship with the executing medical institution are considered to be covered by the term 'persons who do not have an interest in the executing medical institution.
+The GCP Guidance does not strictly define the scope of "etc." for employees, etc. of Investigator Site.
+However, it states, "For example, a staff member of another department who has no business relationship with the Investigator Site is considered to be a "person who has no interest in the Investigator Site".

-In the case of your question, if the spouse of a physician working at the implementing medical institution has an employment relationship with the medical institution or receives money from it, he or she is not considered to be a "person who does not have an interest in the implementing medical institution" as defined in Article 28, Paragraph 1, Item 4 of the GCP.
-On the other hand, if there is no employment relationship or financial transaction with the medical institution in question, it cannot be ruled that the person does not fall under the category of "a person who does not have an interest in the medical institution in question" merely because he/she is a "physician's spouse," but it is possible that the person has some kind of business relationship with the medical institution in question, or that he/she is independent from the medical institution in question or the establisher of the medical institution in question.
-However, if a person has some business relationship with the medical institution in question or cannot fulfill the role expected of him or her to provide impartial opinions regarding the implementation of a clinical trial from an independent standpoint from the medical institution in question and the investigational review committee, he or she is considered not to be a "person without an interest in the medical institution in question.
+In the case of your question, if the spouse of a physician working at the Investigator Site has an employment relationship with the Investigator Site or receives money from the Investigator Site, he or she is not considered to be a "person who does not have an interest in the Investigator Site" as defined in Article 28, Paragraph 1, Item 4 of the GCP.
+On the other hand, if there is no employment relationship with the Investigator Site, or if there is no financial transaction with the Investigator Site, it cannot be concluded that the person is not a "person without an interest in the Investigator Site" only because he/she is a "physician's spouse," but it is possible that the person has some kind of business relationship with the Investigator Site, or that he/she is independent from the Investigator Site or the establisher of the Investigator Review Committee.
+However, if a person has some business relationship with the Investigator Site or cannot fulfill the role expected of him or her to provide impartial opinions regarding the implementation of a clinical trial from an independent standpoint from the Investigator Site and the investigational review committee, he or she is not considered to be a "person without an interest in the Investigator Site".

-It is important that the appropriateness of an external committee member is ultimately determined by the establisher of the clinical trial review committee, based on sufficient evidence so as not to arouse suspicion from a third party.
-Please refer to the past opinion (Scope of Outside Members - "Persons with No Interest in the Host Medical Institution" (Part 1-7)).
+It is important that the appropriateness of an external committee member is ultimately determined by the establisher of the clinical trial review committee, with sufficient grounds to avoid suspicion from a third party.
+Please refer to the past opinion (Outside Committee Members - Scope of "Persons with No Conflict of Interest with Investigator Site" (Part 1-7)).